grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 ## Conclusion
 This guide covers creating a secure Solana paper wallet with staking using offline signing.

-Try constructing the transactions to transfer the cold wallet balance back to the hot wallet as an exercise.
+Test the knowledge learned by constructing a transaction to transfer the cold wallet balance back to the hot wallet.

 Consider a small SOL donation to the author: